412019010/Pengolahan-Citra/README.md

 # Pengolahan-Citra
-this is adalah projek together
+this is ini adalah is projek bersama together